 3. Enforce strict password protocols.

-Since external threats typically exploit businesses' cybersecurity weaknesses to gain unauthorized access to data, it is important for your entire organization to follow password-protection best practices as part of your DLP strategy.
-This is especially vital for any documents that include sensitive or confidential data.
-Be sure to use complex passwords with multifactor authentication, and users should regularly change their passwords.
-Other security measures can include IP address permissions and time restrictions.
+Since external threats typically exploit businesses’ cybersecurity weaknesses to gain unauthorized access to data, it is important for your entire organization to follow best password-protection practices as part of your DLP strategy.
+This is especially vital for any documents that contain sensitive or confidential data.
+Coach everyone in your company to use complex passwords with multifactor authentication, and they should regularly change their passwords.
+Some other security measures to consider are IP address permissions and time restrictions.

 Proper document retention plays a key role in maintaining a secure database.
 Use a platform that allows you to manage your documents seamlessly and retain them only as long as necessary.